TerraformersURC/rover/README.md

 We are using ds4_driver in order to control the rover with a PlayStation 4 controller.

-To set up and use the software, do the following on your laptop.
+To set up and use the software, do the following the RPi4.

     1. Clone this repo into src
     2. cd into src